GTN-Quebec/lom2mlr/rationale.md

 ### Source

-The LOMv1.0 relationship `isbasedon` translates to source, that is `mlr2:DES1100`.
-Identifiers are treated as usual (with a uuid-string for local catalogs, etc.)
+The LOMv1.0 relationship `isbasedon` translates to source, that is `mlr2:DES2100` in case when the identifier is also an IRI, or can be translated to one easily.

     :::xml
     <relation>